SrujanPrasad/FSM-Based-Traffic-Light-Controller/README.md

 - Implement adaptive timing using traffic sensors.
 - Extend to multi-lane or four-way intersections.
 - Deploy on FPGA hardware for real-time demonstration.
-- Integrate with IoT or AI systems for smart city applications.
+- Integrate with IoT or AI systems for smart city applications